cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ### File Instruction

-A `file` instruction allows to create a file from an environment variable.
+A `file` instruction allows to create a file from either an environment variable or directly from the configuration file.
 It is especially useful for situations when execution environment doesn't have proper shell to use `echo ... >> ...` syntax, for example, within [scratch Docker containers](https://docs.docker.com/samples/library/scratch/).

 Here is an example of how to populate Docker config from an [encrypted environment variable](#encrypted-variables):